-Enterprise awareness is one of the key principles behind the Disciplined Agile (DA) framework.
+Enterprise awareness is one of the key principles behind Disciplined Agile (DA).
 The observation is that DA teams work within your organization’s enterprise ecosystem, as do all other teams.
 There are often existing systems currently in production and minimally your solution shouldn’t impact them.
 Better yet your solution will hopefully leverage existing functionality and data available in production.
 You will often have other teams working in parallel to your team, and you may wish to take advantage of a portion of what they’re doing and vice versa.
 Your organization may be working towards business or technical visions which your team should contribute to.
 A governance strategy exists which hopefully enhances what your team is doing.

 In this article we describe: